 Comics, both from the East and West, benefited greatly from the existence of Akira as well.
 Manga, the Japanese form of American comic books, really started to get get a foothold in America with the release of Akira.
 The manga release of Akira, featuring the artwork of writer/artist Katsuhiro Otomo, who also directed the film, is a staple of the genre.
 Without its influence, the manga industry in America would certainly not exist in the fashion it does today.

 Manga wasn’t the only form of comic books to be influenced by Akira.
 Current comics are still being inspired by the film.
-Jeff Lemire, writer of the Image Comics series Descender, has certainly brought some ideas into his work.
+Jeff Lemire, the writer of the Image Comics series Descender, has certainly brought some ideas into his work.
 Although his series features stories of robots and robot hunters in a dystopian society, he was struck by the cinematic nature of Akira.
 ComicsAlliance talked to Motor Crush creators Cameron Stewart, Brenden Fletcher, and Babs Tarr who also cited Akira as an influence.

-Not only did Akira help shape some of our music and comic books, its effect can still be felt on current films as well.
+Not only did Akira help shape some of our music and comic books, but its effect can also still be felt in current films as well.
 Feature films such as Midnight Special, Chronicle, and Looper were all directly influenced.
 Rian Johnson said as much in a Reddit AMA, saying that the manga was a huge inspiration.
 According to Mental Floss, both Looper and Akira feature a child whose psychokinetic abilities will eventually turn them into a monster.
 It also opened the door for plenty more adult anime television shows and features, including Ghost in the Shell and Neon Genesis Evangelion.

 Akira continues to shape and influence artists across all forms of media.
 Countless artists from movies, music, and comics have all been taken in by the neon glow of Neo Tokyo.
 Whether or not the film does get a live-action adaptation, there is something about Otomo’s creation that has revolutionized anime and manga since its creation.
 It is even a bit of a prophet since it predicted the 2020 Tokyo Olympics.

 It remains one of the most important exports of Japanese cinema ever and earns its reputation among Rashomon and Tokyo Story as an extraordinarily influential work.
-Just as when the film ends with Akira creating another plane of existence, the film and manga itself have created its own new universe.
+Just as when the film ends with Akira creating another plane of existence, the film and manga have created their own new universe.
 Science Fiction has never been the same.